Mesh

 Neovim

 Neovim is a first-class editor host in the public Mesh tooling contract for the audited classic syntax plus native meshc lsp path already proven in scripts/verify-m036-s02.sh.
+That audited syntax now covers the current structural language surface described above.
+Its separate classic Vim grammar is not the shared TextMate grammar used by VS Code and the docs.
 The repo-owned support pack lives in tools/editors/neovim-mesh/ and requires Neovim 0.11+.

 Install Mesh first so meshc is available, then place tools/editors/neovim-mesh/ on an active packpath as pack/*/start/mesh-nvim.
 A direct repo-local install looks like this: